laser analyser

 Instrument air purge available

-O₂ analyser for combustion control accepts instrument air purge.
+O2analyser for combustion control is compatible with instrument air purging.

 Operating principle and Measurable Components